timh2021/Cyber-Projects/README.md

 From there to set up the DVWA playbook in your Bash account.

 Gain access to your jump server.
-The next step is to access the Ansible
-    These are following command:
+The next step is to access the Ansible These are following command:
    :sudo docker container list -a
    :sudo docker start <use the name that comes form the container list>
    :sudo docker attach <name>
  if done correctly you should now be in Ansible

   To move to the Playbooks you will to need to do the following:

   cd /etc/ansible   then once in do  ls

   The DVWA playbook will not be there more than likely.
 So you will need to create one.
 You initiate the work with either Nano, VI or VIM

-      VI is the editor command I use.
+  The VI is the editor command I use.
   Type VI  and the name you will be naming this playbook.
 It must follow this format.
 Here is an example (my-playbook.yml)  The name must  have .yml at the very end.
   Once in hit I to insert, then enter the below items

 ---
 - name: my-playbook.yml
   hosts: webservers
   become: true